PhilSwiss/ticmctile/README.md

 Future ideas
 ============

-* Output of other languages than Lua, e.g. JavaScript - **Done**, implemented in version [1.1](https://github.com/PhilSwiss/ticmctile/tree/version1.1)
 * keeping the color-palette of the image, instead of using the default palette - **Done**, implemented in version [1.2](https://github.com/PhilSwiss/ticmctile/tree/version1.2)
 * Real compression of the values incl. a small decompressor for [Lua](https://www.lua.org/) - **Done**, implemented in version [2.0](https://github.com/PhilSwiss/ticmctile/tree/version2.0)
-* Decompressors/Viewers for languages other than Lua or JS &hearts; *Feel free*, to submit *your* contributions to this one &starf;

 Disclaimer